Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions

 The energy density and pressure of the axion domain wall has a somewhat weak effect on the EoS of typical neutron stars.
 However, inside the axion domain wall, the properties of nuclear matter can be affected by the following additional terms~\cite{Ubaldi:2008nf},

 where $\mathcal{N}$ contains both nucleon fields and $\tau_3$ is the third Pauli matrix in isospin space.
 This parity-violating mass term and pion-nucleon interaction only turn on in regions of finite $\theta$ between $0$ and $\pi$.
-If we expect $c_+$ and $c_4$ to be of order unity, the interaction between nucleons and pions is smaller than the leading nucleon pion interaction strength by $m_q/f_{\pi} \simeq 10^{-1}$ and the parity violating mass is a correction of order $m_q / m_N \simeq 10^{-3}$.
-We do not expect these interactions to matter for sufficient large axion masses.
-However, they might lead to interesting signatures for small axion masses (thick domain wall), especially in the $\mathbb{Z}_\mathcal{N}$ model.
+The LECs $c_-$, $c_+$, and $c_4$ are expected to contribute at high order in the chiral expansion since the interaction is isospin breaking, the Lagrangian has a quark mass insertion, and in the case of the mass correction the parity violation in the nucleon fields is relativistic.
+If the LECs are all order unity, the interaction between nucleons and pions is smaller than the leading nucleon pion interaction strength by $m_q/f_{\pi} \simeq 10^{-1}$ and the parity-violating mass is a correction of order $m_q / m_N \simeq 10^{-3}$.
+We do not expect these interactions to matter for sufficiently large axion masses.
+However, they might lead to interesting signatures for small axion masses (thick domain wall), especially in the \ZN model.